 If you write for a living or if you just want to increase your word power and improve your writing style, then following these exercises routinely will hand you the keys to mastery with words.

 Product catchphrases fill the commercial world, phrases so ubiquitous and sunk into folk memory that many people are aware of a phrase even if they never use the product.
 This article explores these devices and brings you through a catchphrase creation exercise.

 Writing a good advertisement is both a craft and an art.
-Perfecting it takes time, and it is never too soon to begin practising, Follow these tips for increased custom and revenue in your business.
+Perfecting it takes time, and it is never too soon to begin practising, Follow these tips for increased customers and revenue in your business.

 In today's world, blogging is the way to spread the word about your marvellous service or product range.
 However, many people do not know how to begin, progress or end a blog.
 This article explains how to identify the story of your product, and to tell it to the world in a lucid and engaging way.